hamzehaq7/hamzehaq7.github.io/README.md

 ## <span style="color:#004d7a;">Projects</span>

 ### AirGo
+Startup in air quality monitoring.
+We have developed a prototype with Prof. Khaled Salama.
-Developed air quality monitoring system prototype & are currently looking to commercialize the technology.
+We are currently looking to commercialize the technology.
+Navigate to our website: [AirGo Website](https://airgo.live)

 ### Blood Flow Detection Using Piezoelectric Sensors
 Proposed a novel approach to detect the existence of a blood clot inside a vessel utilizing piezoelectric sensors..
 Conducted experiments around an artificial blood vessel to investigate the behavior of blood velocity & pressure in the presence of a clot.